Acefrrag/DNN/README.md

 # Simple Reconfigurable DNN

 This github repository consists in a VHDL architecture of a reconfigurable fully-connected feed forward deep neural network.
+The architecture as well as reconfiguration capabilities are inspired to ZyNet package developed by Vipin Kizhepatt

 ## Motivation